microsoft/microsoft-ui-xaml-specs/active/NumberBox/NumberBox.md

 ![NumberBox with a calculation in progress and highlight text previewing the calculation results](https://user-images.githubusercontent.com/7389110/58920708-5b807700-872b-11e9-9924-21a7b7d37e68.png)

-* Can touch/virtual keyboards intelligently adapt to numeral-formulaic input?
+* Should/can touch/virtual keyboards intelligently adapt to numeral-formulaic only input?